KarlAndreiCalimutan/Beta-Tech_BSIT_3207/README.md

 Flood impact on Mainland Southeast Asia between 1985 and 2018—The role of tropical cyclones: https://onlinelibrary.wiley.com/doi/10.1111/jfr3.12598

-Flood impact on Mainland Southeast Asia between 1985 and 2018—The role of tropical cyclones: https://onlinelibrary.wiley.com/doi/10.1111/jfr3.12598

-Flood impact on Mainland Southeast Asia between 1985 and 2018—The role of tropical cyclones: https://onlinelibrary.wiley.com/doi/10.1111/jfr3.12598

 Here’s How Governments Can Reduce the Impacts of Asia’s Devastating Flash Floods: https://blogs.adb.org/blog/how-governments-can-reduce-impacts-of-asia-s-devastating-flash-floods